 Unless they tell you, it’s hard to know if your employee is thinking about leaving.
-But, there are some signs to watch out for.
+But, staff retention is important and there are some signs to watch out for.

 I’ve dedicated an entire blog to help you spot the signs that your star employee is leaving.
 And also, what to do about it.
 Why not take a peek?

 Whilst the type of business and company culture may determine the level of risk, your employment contracts should contain clauses or restrictive covenants to protect the confidential information, trade secrets, and business connections that your employees may have access to, during their time with you.

 Here are the main ones to chew over 👇

 To help stop your ex-employee from setting up in direct competition with you, or joining a competitor as an employee.

 To help stop your ex-employee from trying to win business from your customers – once they’re no longer employed by you.

 To help stop your ex-employee from working for one of your clients, even if they were approached by the client themselves!

 To help stop your ex-employee from taking your staff with them – to set up a new company together – or join another business together.